raffchen/crab-ms/README.md

 # crab-ms
-game about a crab with multiple sclerosis
+A bullet hell game with a crab suffering from effects of multiple sclerosis as the protagonist.

 Music from: https://www.purple-planet.com